MicrosoftDocs/azure-stack-docs/AKS-Hybrid/support-policies.md

 As previously stated, manually de-allocating all cluster nodes via the Hyper-V APIs, CLI, or MMC renders the cluster out of support.

-Clusters that are stopped for more than 90 days will no longer be able to be updated.
+Clusters that are stopped for more than 90 days can no longer be updated.
 The control planes for clusters in this state are out of support after 30 days, and they can't be updated to the latest version.

 The management cluster in AKS hybrid must be able to connect to Azure via HTTPS outbound traffic to well-known Azure endpoints at least every 30 days to maintain day 2 operations such as upgrade and node pool scaling.
 If the management cluster is disconnected within the 30 day period, workloads continue to run and work as expected until the management cluster and or Azure Stack HCI re-connect and synchronize to Azure.
 Once re-connected, all day 2 operations should recover and continue as expected.
 See [Azure Stack HCI Azure connectivity requirements](/azure-stack/hci/concepts/firewall-requirements) for more information.
 After 30 days, Azure Stack HCI prevents the creation of new virtual machines.